cerndb/SparkPlugins/README.md

 Author and contact: Luca.Canali@cern.ch

 ## Getting Started
+- Use from maven central
+  - `--packages ch.cern.sparkmeasure:spark-plugins_2.12:0.1`
 - Build or download the SparkPlugin `jar`.
 For example:
   - Build from source with:
     ```